fluencelabs/cli/docs/commands/README.md

   --timeout=<value>         [default: 120] Timeout in seconds for attempting to register local network on local peers

 DESCRIPTION
-  Run docker-compose.yaml using docker compose
+  Run docker-compose.yaml using docker compose and set up provider using the first offer from the 'offers' section in provider.yaml file.

 EXAMPLES
   $ fluence local up